 “Why not?”
-Agnis pulled out her sword and kicked the dead mummy.
+Agnis pulled out her sword and kicked the dead Mummy.
 “I’ll go first.”
 She closed her eyes and started to imagine the armor that she wanted.

 Zero and Zeraph watched her, wondering what would happen.
-A second later, a shimmer of energy as thin as a paper started to wrap around Agnis’ body.
+A second later, a shimmer of energy as thin as paper started to wrap around Agnis’ body.
 Slowly but surely, the energy became thicker and thicker.

 A loud spark of energy fluctuated outwards, making it impossible for the dagger to penetrate.
 A sizzling sound could be heard following after as they disengaged.

 “Did that hurt?”
 Zero asked worriedly.
 He tiptoed forward to see if there was any damage.